BiTrajDiff: Bidirectional Trajectory Generation with Diffusion Models for Offline Reinforcement Learning: Experiments

 To evaluate the accuracy and diversity robustness of the BiTrajDiff framework, we compare its generated trajectories with those produced by single-direction forward and backward diffusion models.
-Following~\cite{lu2023synthetic}, we employ two quantitative metrics to assess a generated trajectory $\hat{\tau}$: 1)~Dynamic Error:~$\mathcal{E}_{\text{Dyn}}(\hat{\tau}) = \sum_t \| \hat{s}_{t+1} - s_{t+1} \|_2$, which measures trajectory accuracy by summing the mean squared error between the predicted next states $\hat{s}_{t+1}$ and the ground truth $s_{t+1}$; 2)~L2 Distance:~$\mathcal{E}_{\text{L2D}}(\hat{\tau}) = \min_{\tau \in \mathcal{D}} \sum_t \| \hat{s}_t - s_t \|_2$, defined as the minimal L2 distance between the generated trajectory and any trajectory of equal length in the dataset $\mathcal{D}$, capturing trajectory diversity.
+Following~\citet{lu2023synthetic}, we employ two quantitative metrics to assess a generated trajectory $\hat{\tau}$: (1)~Dynamic Error:~$\mathcal{E}_{\text{Dyn}}(\hat{\tau}) = \sum_t \| \hat{s}_{t+1} - s_{t+1} \|_2^2$, which measures trajectory accuracy by summing the mean squared error between the predicted next states $\hat{s}_{t+1}$ and the ground truth $s_{t+1}$; (2)~L2 Distance:~$\mathcal{E}_{\text{L2D}}(\hat{\tau}) = \min_{\tau \in \mathcal{D}} \sum_t \| \hat{s}_t - s_t \|_2$, defined as the minimal L2 distance between the generated trajectory and any trajectory of equal length in $\mathcal{D}$, capturing trajectory diversity.
 As shown in Figure~\ref{fig:vis-hc-m-e}, while forward and backward diffusion models achieve low $\mathcal{E}_{\text{Dyn}}$, they exhibit limited $\mathcal{E}_{\text{L2D}}$, indicating that the generated trajectories closely resemble those in the original dataset and thus offer limited performance gains.
 In contrast, trajectories generated by BiTrajDiff demonstrate significantly broader marginal distributions in $\mathcal{E}_{\text{L2D}}$ while maintaining competitive $\mathcal{E}_{\text{Dyn}}$, reflecting enhanced behavioral diversity without sacrificing dynamic consistency.
-Consequently, BiTrajDiff facilitates greater performance gains with the augmented data.
-These results highlight the ability of BiTrajDiff to generate behaviorally diverse trajectories while preserving accuracy, effectively balancing exploration and reliability in offline trajectory generation.
+These results highlight the ability of BiTrajDiff to generate behaviorally diverse trajectories while preserving accuracy, effectively balancing exploration and reliability.